ngs-doo/revenj/tutorials/revenj-tutorial-linq-basics.md

 ####Data sources

 Revenj uses a convention based naming for data types, but this can be overridden with a custom name attribute.
-Convention states that entities are read from `_entity` view, snowflakes are read from `_snowflake` view (Oracles uses uppercase naming convention).
+Convention states that entities are read from `_entity` view (Oracles uses uppercase naming convention), while snowflakes are read from view with same name.
 So if we have a simple DSL:

     module Todo {
       aggregate Task {